piauindie/webpage/README.md

 # PiauIndie

-A placeholders for PiauIndie site.
+A placeholder for PiauIndie site.

 Insert logo here.